 Who do we recruit?

 In appointing mission partners, we look for people who have a theological degree or some theology training.
-We also look for short-term experience in teaching the Bible, and links with churches or mission organisations overseas – which may form the basis for a placement.
-If you have a plan for ministry driven by one or both of our priorities (evangelism and training Bible teachers), we offer opportunities for long-term mission in a variety of contexts, including theological teaching at a Bible college, student, youth and children’s work, prison ministry, and church planting.
+We also look for short-term experience in teaching the Bible, and links with churches or mission organisations overseas – which may form the basis of a placement.
+If you have a plan for ministry driven by one or both of our priorities (evangelism and training bible teachers), we offer opportunities for long-term mission in a variety of contexts, including theological teaching at a bible college, student, youth and children’s work, prison ministry, and church planting.
 If you do not have experience in teaching and mission, we would still be happy to explore opportunities with you.
 Contact us to find out about becoming a mission partner.

-We ask all our mission partners to sign our Statement of Faith, and to commit to our two priorities (evangelism and training Bible teachers).
+We ask all our mission partners to sign our Statement of Faith, and to commit to our two priorities (evangelism and training bible teachers).

 How do you appoint mission partners?

 We use the same selection process for our mission partners and associate mission partners.
 If you have an idea of how and where you would like to serve, please complete our general enquiry form.
 Alternatively, browse our current opportunities and, if you see something of interest, get in touch.
 We can then use your enquiry to set up an interview with you.
-We ask applicants to fill in a detailed application form, and complete DBS (disclosure barring service) and Interhealth checks.
+We ask applicants to fill in a detailed application form, complete DBS checks (disclosure barring service) and Interhealth checks.
 We may then invite you to an overnight residential selection conference.